 -

-Chest of drawers in walnut wood with marble top.
+Walnut wood chest of drawers with marble top.
 19th century.
-Rectangular chest of drawers on four legs with chamfered corners divided into two registers by a fine moulding: the upper one has a drawer highlighted by mouldings and the lower one has three others, all with two handles and a key lock.
-The lines of the piece of furniture are reminiscent of the English “chests of drawers”, chests of drawers that emerged around the 17th century and influenced some important European manufacturing centres.
-In the 19th century it was very common to choose styles and examples from the past to create works more in keeping with the times.
+A rectangular chest of drawers on four legs with chamfered corners, divided into two sections by a thin molding: the upper section features a single drawer highlighted with molding, and the lower section has three drawers, all with two handles and a key lock.
+The lines of the piece are reminiscent of English "chests of drawers," chests of drawers that emerged around the 17th century and influenced some important European manufacturing centers.
+In the 19th century, it was very common to choose styles and examples from the past to create works more in keeping with the times.

 · Size: 56x125x94,5 cms.